-Like most aspiring investment bankers, you probably typed “courses to become investment banker” in your Google browser and ended up here!
+Like most aspiring investment bankers, you might have probably typed “courses to become investment banker” in your Google browser and ended up here!
 However, the question you are asking is wrong.
 What most people don’t understand is that investment bankers are much more than their courses, degrees, or pedigrees.
 Investment banking is a skill that comes from studying, learning, and applying the right concepts over time.
-Here we would first outline the subjects that you must need to absolutely be thorough with if you have decided to become an investment banker.

 With the rise of the internet and social media, learning has become very easy.
 One can get an account on websites such as Coursera, Edx, Udemy, etc., and start picking up new skills for free.
 A host of Ivy League University courses are available on these websites.
 It has now become easier than ever for an earnest aspirant to learn all the required skills.
 After learning these skills, you can network and get yourself an interview.
 However, the competition is cutthroat, and getting an interview with hiring managers in investment banks is extremely difficult.
 Therefore, one can pursue a few degrees and certifications to get an edge.